publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schII/m__us_usc_t21_s959.md

     (a) __Manufacture or distribution for purpose of unlawful importation__

-    It shall be unlawful for any person to manufacture or distribute a controlled substance in schedule I or II or flunitrazepam or listed chemical—

-        (1) intending that such substance or chemical will be unlawfully imported into the United States or into waters within a distance of 12 miles of the coast of the United States; or
+        It shall be unlawful for any person to manufacture or distribute a controlled substance in schedule I or II or flunitrazepam or a listed chemical intending, knowing, or having reasonable cause to believe that such substance or chemical will be unlawfully imported into the United States or into waters within a distance of 12 miles of the coast of the United States.

+    (b) __Manufacture or distribution of listed chemical for purpose of manufacture or unlawful importation of controlled substance__

+    It shall be unlawful for any person to manufacture or distribute a listed chemical—

+        (1) intending or knowing that the listed chemical will be used to manufacture a controlled substance; and

-        (2) knowing that such substance or chemical will be unlawfully imported into the United States or into waters within a distance of 12 miles of the coast of the United States.
+        (2) intending, knowing, or having reasonable cause to believe that the controlled substance will be unlawfully imported into the United States.

-    (b) __Possession, manufacture, or distribution by person on board aircraft__
+    (c) __Possession, manufacture, or distribution by person on board aircraft__

     It shall be unlawful for any United States citizen on board any aircraft, or any person on board an aircraft owned by a United States citizen or registered in the United States, to—